webpack-contrib/webpack-serve/README.md

     --config            The webpack config to serve.
 Alias for <config>.
-    --content           The path from which content will be served --dev               An object containing options for webpack-dev-middleware --host              The host the app should bind to --http2             Instruct the server to use HTTP2 --https-cert        Specify a cert to enable https.
+    --content           The path from which content will be served --dev               An object containing options for webpack-dev-middleware --help              Show usage information and the options listed here.
+    --host              The host the app should bind to --http2             Instruct the server to use HTTP2 --https-cert        Specify a cert to enable https.
 Must be paired with a key